About the Consortium

 Advancing Ecosystem Models & Critical Soil Data

-The Ecosystem Modeling and Data Consortium (EMDC) is a pioneering initiative aimed at serving as a robust platform for ecosystem models and soil data.
+The Ecosystem Modeling and Data Consortium (EMDC) leverages CSU's global leadership in agroecosystem science to provide a robust platform for ecosystem models and data that inform sustainable agricultural practices.

 We foster deep cross-sector collaborations between research institutions, nonprofits, and for-profit organizations worldwide.
-By connecting these diverse stakeholders, we enable rigorous soil carbon and GHG accounting for commercial entities, policy groups, and producer-facing organizations.
+By connecting these diverse stakeholders, we enable rigorous agricultural decision-support systems for commercial entities, policy groups, and producer-facing organizations.

-- Enable rigorous soil carbon and greenhouse gas accounting
+- Enable scientifically rigorous accounting of soil carbon stocks and greenhouse gas fluxes

 Building Trust for Climate Mitigation